Dutch–Venezuelan crisis of 1908

 A few days later, on 19 December 1908, Vice President Juan Vicente Gómez seized power in Caracas during the absence of President Castro, who had left for Berlin for a surgical operation, installing himself as de facto president.
 Gómez reverted Castro's measures in the following days, and the Netherlands proceeded to withdraw its warships.

+The two governments signed a protocol on April 19, 1909 to settle the dispute.
+However, diplomatic relations between the two countries were not resumed until 1920.